All Saints Leighton Buzzard Preservation Trust. Registered charity No. 1077207

 Its angel roofs were given by Alice de la Pole, circa 1460, grand daughter of Geoffrey Chaucer.

 Ironwork on two of the doors is by Thomas de Leghton, early 14th century ironmaster who made the grilles on Queen Eleanor’s tomb in Westminster Abbey. >>

 There is much medieval graffiti in the church including the famous 15th century Simon and Nelly relief.

 All Saints Preservation Trust was set up in 1999 to raise and manage funds for the preservation of All Saints parish church, Leighton Buzzard, a Grade 1 Listed building.
 An architect’s report the previous year had thrown up some serious structural problems which needed urgent attention and a seven phase programme of repairs was proposed, the cost of which was beyond the resources of the local congregation.
-The Trust is an independent charity set up as a response, not all the Trustees are church people but all share the determination to see the town’s oldest and finest building restored for future generations to use and enjoy.
-Its success can be seen in the building, with five of the seven phases completed and another under way.
+The Trust is an independent charity set up as a response, not all the Trustees are church people but all share the determination to see the town’s oldest and finest building maintained for future generations to use and enjoy.
+Its success can be seen in the building, with all seven phases completed.

 All Saints Preservation Trust

 30 Hockliffe Street